kOaDT/hate-crimes-map/README.md

 3. **Feature Requests**: Suggest new features or enhancements to make the platform more impactful.
 4. **Pull Requests**: Feel free to fork the repository and submit your changes via pull requests.
 Ensure your code follows best practices and includes necessary documentation.

+More information can be found in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ### Open-Source Licensing

 This project is completely open-source.
 You are free to reuse, modify, or distribute the code as long as you provide appropriate credit by citing the original source (this repository).

+More information can be found in the [LICENSE](LICENSE) file.

 ---